github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% endif %}

-{% ifversion secret-scanning-ai-generic-secret-detection %}

-### Generic secret detection

-Leverage {% data variables.product.prodname_secret_scanning %}'s AI capabilities to detect unstructured secrets, such as passwords, in your repository.
-For more information, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/generic-secret-detection/responsible-ai-generic-secrets)."

-{% endif %}

 ### Performing validity checks

 Validity checks help you prioritize alerts by telling you which secrets are `active` or `inactive`.
 For more information, see{% ifversion secret-scanning-validity-check-partner-patterns %} "[AUTOTITLE](/code-security/secret-scanning/enabling-secret-scanning-features/enabling-validity-checks-for-your-repository)" and{% endif %} "[AUTOTITLE](/code-security/secret-scanning/managing-alerts-from-secret-scanning/evaluating-alerts#checking-a-secrets-validity)."